Electromagnetic and Exotic Moments in Nuclear DFT: NUCLEAR ELECTROMAGNETIC MOMENTS WITHIN QED

-where the sums in Equation~\ref{density1} run over $Z$ charged particles of a given quantum system (protons) and $|\Psi\rangle$ is its many-body wave function.
-In addition, the magnetic fields are generated not only by the electromagnetic current but also by spin densities in units of $\hbar$ (Equation~\ref{density2}), where the sums run over $N(n)=N$ neutrons or $N(p)=Z$ protons.
-The total current density $\bm{j}_{\text{tot}}=\bm{j}+e\kappa_n\nabla\times\bfs_n+e(1+\kappa_p)\nabla\times\bfs_p$ is the sum of the electromagnetic and spin currents.
+where the sums in Equation~\ref{density1} run over $Z$ charged particles of a given quantum system (protons) and $|\Psi\rangle$ is its many-body wave function\footnote{In the literature discussing the Skyrme density functionals, see, e.g., References~ \citemany{(Eng75c)}{(Per04c)}, the current density in Equation~\ref{density1} is defined without the factor $\hbar/m$.}.
+In addition, the magnetic fields are generated not only by the orbital current but also by spin densities in units of $\hbar$ (Equation~\ref{density2}), where the sums run over $N(n)=N$ neutrons or $N(p)=Z$ protons.
+The total current density, $\bm{j}_{\text{tot}}=\bm{j}_L+e\kappa_n\nabla\times\bfs_n+e(1+\kappa_p)\nabla\times\bfs_p$ is the sum of the orbital and spin currents.
 Moreover, in quantum field theory, the effects of charged virtual fields must also, in principle, be taken into account, cf.~Section~\ref{MEC}.

-Before we proceed, two essential remarks are in order.
-First, we remind the reader that in the definition of the quantum current $\bfj(\bfr)$, Equation~\ref{density1}, the gradient of the Dirac delta distribution ${\bm{\nabla}_i}\delta(\bfr-\bfr_i)$ has to be evaluated by integrating the $Z$-dimensional integral of the matrix element by parts, whereupon the gradient acts on both bra and ket wave functions and is thus equivalent to the relative momentum divided by $\hbar$.
-Second, in classical electrodynamics, the charge current is associated with the charge density multiplied by the velocity field, $\bfj_{\text{class}}(\bfr)=\rho(\bfr)\bfv(\bfr)$.
-Therefore, by the correspondence principle, the classical current has to be associated with the quantum probability current as $\bfj_{\text{class}}(\bfr)\longrightarrow\tfrac{\hbar}{m}\bfj_{\text{quan}}(\bfr)$.

 The classical static electric potential $\Phi(\bm{r})$ and magnetic field $\bm{B}(\bm{r})$ are determined in terms of the charge $\rho(\bm{r})$ and current $\bm{j}_{\text{tot}}(\bm{r})$ densities by the Poisson and vector Poisson equations, respectively, that is,